MartinChovanec/Cozy-Tea-Room/README.md

 # Cozy-Tea-Room

-Created according to pdf document from a task in a Codecademy.
+Static website of a fictional teahouse.
+Created according PDF from a Codecademy project.
+HTML and CSS used